About the MSW program

 What practice areas are offered?

-You may choose from three departments of study, including 1) Adults and Healthy Aging; 2) Children, Youth and Families; and 3) Community, Organization, and Business Innovation.
+You may choose from three departments of study, including 1) Adult Mental Health and Wellness; 2) Children, Youth and Families; and 3) Social Change and Innovation.
 Students can also select an option in a particular area to further customize their academic experience, which requires two additional courses.
 Examples of options include Child and Adolescent Mental Health, Juvenile Justice, Military Social Work, Public Child Welfare, School Social Work, Older Adults and Systems of Recovery from Mental Illness.

 What dual degree options are available?